 Bladensburg Waterfront Park is located at 4601 Annapolis Road in Bladensburg, Md.
 It’s open sunrise to sunset, and the Visitor Center is open 10am – 4pm.
 Admission is free.

-Boat and bike rentals are by the day, boats starting at $16 and bikes at $5.
+Boat and bike rentals are by the day, both starting at $10.
 Visit the website for a complete list of rates.